infchg/j2/README.md

+## 📕 Reference on new methods of investigation, and new collaborations

-## 📕 Reference Principles & Productivity Ideas
+Principles & Productivity Ideas

 ### Delivering by Agile & Modern https://modernagile.org/

 Fostering Models & Methods in collaborations: